Media relations in PR: How does it work?

 Journalists receive too many pitches, and not always the most relevant ones.
 Bombarding journalists with pitches left and right may actually do more harm than good.
 The consequences could be that they block your email and get a negative perception of your brand.
 Obviously, you do not want that to happen.

 Another concept that some tend to get wrong is confusing mutually beneficial relations with collaboration.
-Every organisation has a different purpose when communicating.
+Every organization has a different purpose when communicating.
 Journalists, who report on current events that are of interest to society, industry, or within a niche, have a different purpose than the purpose you have.
 Knowing and respecting that can make for a good, functional relationship, where the journalist has the freedom to write and angle the story as they see fit.
 Dictating and interfering with that job may put a strain on your relations.

 Remember that having access to communicators is beneficial for journalists in order to report the news and get additional insights into their stories.
 Likewise, it is also beneficial for a communicator to convey the information you want to be covered directly to a journalist, as that can improve their chances of getting their perspectives and angles to inform the news story.